CptPalindrome/HonBot/README.md

 - Short for "don't read", this will post a link to a youtube video and frame it with a custom emoji from my server.
 If someone finds this and really wants it, let me know and I can hook you up.
 You might need to change the code for your new emoji id though.

+### roulette

+- Use this command and separate your roulette items with commas and it will randomly pick one from the list.
+The final result will be obvious when it's picked.

+- Example: h.roulette item 1, item 2, item 3, ...

+- Note, it will spend 3 seconds per item in the list at minimum, and up to another 15 seconds.
+Blame discord's rate limit for this one.

+### cf

+- Shorthand for "coin flip," this command is for whenever you can't decide on a binary choice, like whether McDonalds should be called McDoogles or MacDonlads.

+### cfsim

+- Similarly, this is "coin flip simulation".
+This will run a bunch of coin flip trials (up to 10,000).

+- If no parameter is entered after the command (i.e. h.cfsim 3000), it will simply default to 100 trials.
+Don't use commas in your numbers.
+It won't work.

 ### gandhi (#)

 - Honbar spouts a *totally real* Gandhi quote.